saipan17/Hospital_Management_System/README.md

 - IDE: The IDE used is Eclipse.
 To import the project, follow these steps: File -> Import -> Maven -> Existing Maven Project -> Browse Directory -> Finish.

 - Database: The database used is MySQL.
-First, create all the tables in the hospital_db database.
+First, create all the tables in the 'hospital_db' database.

 - Server: After importing, right-click on the project and select Run on Server.
 The server used is Tomcat 9.0.